Time and Place: Tuesday and Thursday 9:00am-10:50am, Thornton 102

 The course point of view is operational effectiveness.
 The course is taught from the perspectives of the decision maker and those responsible for implementing the decisions.
 Students are asked to gather all relevant information, weigh the alternatives, make a decision, and explain “what they would do” to implement their decision through their own actions and the leadership of others.

 Understanding the root causes of an issue is necessary to find solutions.
-To get maximum learning experience from the cases studies discussed in EE204, students must experiment with the practice of asking and answering investigative questions.
-There are many challenges associated with asking these questions.
+To get maximum learning experience from the cases studies students must experiment with the practice of asking and answering investigative questions.
 For example, what are the right questions?
-Who do you ask, How do you ask the question in a way that solicits the truth or best information?
-This is skill can be learned with practice and experience.
-EE204 uses a questioning approach to identify root causes and build solutions.
-The actions of all players from the CEO and president on down through the organization are reviewed.
+Who do you ask?
+How do you ask the question in a way that solicits the truth or best information?
+This skill can be learned with practice and experience.
+In each case study the decisions and actions of all players from the CEO and president on down through the organization are reviewed.
 All assumptions and beliefs can be freely challenged.
-All questions are asked with no fear of reprisal or punishment.
-In the real world, judgment and diplomacy must be used when asking probing questions of an organization.
 The point of view in EE204 is that in the end, asking the right questions fearlessly yields the best solution and is the right course of action.